 - It can Block growth when a branch hits its surface.

 - It can Deflect growth when a branch gets closer.

 - It can Shade growth – the tree reacts by bending away, toward light.

 - It can also Attract growth, as if it were a light.

-This is a good place to clear a common misconception.
-Plants do not grow toward direct sunlight.
-If they would, they would all lean south.
-They would soon lose balance, gravity would not be in their favor.
+This is a good place to clear up a common misconception.
+Plants do not grow towards direct sunlight.
+If they did, they would all lean south.
+They would soon lose balance, as gravity would not be in their favor.
 Plants bend only to indirect sunlight, the light bouncing around the sky all around us.
-It is the blue color that a plant senses and loves.
+It is the sky’s blue color that a plant senses and loves.

 Environments are not static.
 Surrounding trees come and go, changing the tree’s exposure to light and wind.
 Try enabling interaction for just the last years, to simulate a windswept tree.
 Or even use an animated object to make the growing tree follow it.

 In reality, a shape like this would need some kind of a support structure.
 For this simulation, I have simply disabled bending.
 This is an important step if you want to grow shapes like these.

 This file also has Record enabled, to record the yearly growth as an animation.